ashnasbot/roles-bot/README.md

 roles-bot
 =========

 A simple discord bot that allows you to create rules.
 When a user has all the required roles in a rule, an extra role can be assigned.
 This allows combining integration perks into an even bigger bonus.
+bot interactions require server administrator permissions for all actions.

 [See the Demo](demo.mp4)